 Invitation: Gold is as disco as it gets and makes an equally appropriate theme for a casual throwback rager as a seated fête.
 Start with our Flyer Foxy Vibe, and the rest is no sweat.
 We particularly like this Saturday Night Fever invitation.

 2. Throw a bubbly Champagne golden birthday celebration

 Images (top to bottom): “Impasto” by Paperless Post.
 Gilded Rim Coupe: Anthropologie.
 Spray painted centerpieces: Will Anderson for Martha Stewart Weddings.
 Cake: Jenna Rae Cakes.
 Shoes: Loeffler Randall.

-A golden birthday is also sometimes called a Champagne birthday.
+A golden birthday party is also sometimes called a Champagne birthday.
 This is fitting, as Champagne is always celebratory, even more so when you serve it out of gold-rimmed coupes.
-Even King Midas could get behind this birthday cake idea: add edible gold sheets to the night’s dessert.
+Even King Midas could get behind this Champagne birthday cake idea: add edible gold sheets to the night’s dessert.

 Decorate: Spray paint leaves gold in any floral arrangement to instantly elevate the feel of the room.